Use the links below to find a wide range of information relating to your lease.

 If you have already carried out alterations to the property and have not sought our permission, you can do so now by contacting us and requesting ‘retrospective consent’.

 This is permission that we may give after changes have been made and it may be necessary for us to inspect the works.
 If we have any concerns, or if we are not satisfied with the works, you may be asked to either rectify or reinstate the property.
 You would have to cover the cost for this.

 You must obtain written permission from us before installing any aerials or satellite dishes.
 Please send us your written request including as much detail as possible about the works.
 Once you have gained our permission it is your responsibility to obtain all other consents needed for the works.
 This will be a condition of our permission.

 If you are selling your home, we strongly advise you to appoint a solicitor or licensed conveyancer to make sure everything is done correctly.

-We will only respond to enquiries from the registered leaseholder or people you have authorised to act on your behalf, such as your solicitor.
+We will only respond to enquiries from the registered homeowner or people you have authorised to act on your behalf, such as your solicitor.
 We will not respond directly to potential purchasers or their appointed agents.

 We are not able to apportion (or split) service charges.
 Any balance outstanding on your service charge account must be cleared by the date of completion.

 The new homeowner is responsible for the accounts from the date of completion onwards, including any existing debt or credit on the account.
 Any actual account not yet produced, for example a final account adjustment, (regardless of whether it is a debit or credit) will be the responsibility of the new homeowner.